solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Database for PostgreSQL Flexible Server - Flexible Server] article.

-The Azure CLI supports running queries interactively, via the `az postgres flexible-server connect` command, which is similar to running queries interactively against a PostgreSQL instance through the PostgreSQL CLI (also known as the PSQL Tool).
+The Azure CLI supports running queries interactively, via the `az postgres flexible-server connect` command, which is like running queries interactively against a PostgreSQL instance through the PostgreSQL CLI (also known as the PSQL Tool).
 Alternatively, It is also possible to run an individual SQL query or a SQL file using the `az postgres flexible-server execute` command.